znerol/Stringprep/README.md

 License
 -------

-This software is released under the GNU General Public License v3.0
+This software is released under the GNU Lesser General Public License, version 3.0 (LGPL-3.0)

 Acknowledgment
 --------------